 One of the best espresso machines for the aficionado is the De’Longhi America ECAM28465B Prima Donna Fully Automatic Espresso Machine with Lattecrema System:

-It’s a high-tech, fully-featured model that will make you anything from espresso and macchiato to latte!
-It has single-touch navigation, and phenomenal cappuccino foaming.
+It’s a high-tech, fully-featured model that will make you anything from espresso and macchiato to a latte!
+It has single-touch navigation and phenomenal cappuccino foaming.
 It has its own burr grinder right onboard, so you just have to fill it up and press the drink you want!
 The bean hopper and water reservoir are much larger than other systems, so it’s easy to provide for a crowd.

 This is a heavy-duty, Italian-made system that’s comparable in quality to the Miele all-in-one system we’ve recommended here on our homepage.
 It’s ideal for the passionate coffee lover who especially likes specialty drinks like espresso, macchiato, and cappuccino!

 Want something a bit different from your new espresso machine?
 No worries!
-We have plenty more recommendations in our dedicated guide.
+We have plenty of more recommendations in our dedicated guide.
 That’s also where you can find our full, in-depth review of the De’Longhi!

 Espresso Machines Under $200

 As you can guess from our featured review of the De’Longhi above, espresso machines can be quite pricey.
 If you’re on a tight budget, don’t be alarmed!
-There are a few good options under $200 which can give you quality espresso without breaking the bank.
+There are a few good options under $200 that can give you quality espresso without breaking the bank.

 Be sure to read our complete guide to know what you’re looking for, though!
 There are a lot of sub-par espresso machines in this price range, and we’ve put extra effort into finding affordable options that really work well.

-The least expensive way to make an espresso isn’t to use a machine at all!
+The least expensive way to make espresso isn’t to use a machine at all!
 The Bialetti is a stovetop classic which brews phenomenal espresso: